peijli/peijli.github.io/_research/2023-11-15-dhm-review.md

 date: 2023-10-19
 venue: 'International Journal of Vehicle Design'
 paperurl: 'https://doi.org/10.1504/ijvd.2023.10060019'
-citation: 'Li J, Li P (2023) Digital human models in automotive engineering applications: a bibliometric analysis of research progress and prospects.
-(In press) International Journal of Vehicle Design.'
+citation: 'J. Li, P. Li, and J. Hu, “Digital human models in automotive engineering applications: a bibliometric analysis of research progress and prospects,” IJVD, vol. 1, no. 1, p.
+10060019, 2023, doi: 10.1504/IJVD.2023.10060019.'
 ---

 > This paper is accepted for publication in the International Journal of Vehicle Design in October 2023.
 The final version will be available soon.